rozek/banglejs-2-activities/README.md

 <img src="Colors/BasicColors.png">

 Because of a restriction to 3-bit colours, a Bangle.js 2 may only display 8 colors without dithering.
-[This little snippet](Colors/BasicColors.js) shows them.
+[This little snippet](Colors/BasicColors.js) lists them.

+### Bitmap Preparation ###

+When it comes to preparing a bitmap for being shown on a Bangle.js 2 display, the converter built into the Web IDE's "Device Storage" manager does a remarkably good job (given the constraints it is suffering from)

 ## License ##